makgabri/makgabri/README.md

 ##### Greedings, My name is Gabrian:
 - 🎓Grduated from University of Toronto with a degree in Computer Science specializing in software engineering.
-- :page_with_curl: Currently a software engineer intern at Wizmacau
+- :page_with_curl: Recently resigned a software engineer position at Wizmacau
 - :boom: My favourite topics in computer science are artificial intelligence, web security and web applications.
 - :mailbox: You can reach me with the links below
 - My website: https://www.gabrianmak.com/